peckphp/peck/README.md

 #### `--path`

 The path to check can be overwritten with the `--path` option.
 If the path is one you always need checking you can place it in your `peck.json` file.

+#### `--ignore-all`

+This option will ignore all spelling mistakes in the current run.
+This is useful when you have a large number of mistakes and want to ignore them all at once.

 ## CI / GitHub Actions